ScriptBasic/WinPBX/docs/CCDOMessage Class.md

 # <a name="Recipients"></a>Recipients

-The newsgroup recipients for the message.
+The principal (To) recipients for this message.

 ```
 FUNCTION Recipients (BYVAL cbsRecipients AS CBSTR) AS HRESULT